mleduque/TheSwordofNoober/tnoober/readme/tnoober-readme-english.txt

 Extract the contents of the mod archive into the folder of the game you wish to modify (the folder which contains the "CHITIN.KEY" file).
 On successful extraction, there should be a tnoober folder and a setup-tnoober.exe file in your game folder.
 To install, simply double-click setup-tnoober.exe and follow the instructions on screen.

-Run setup-tnoober.exe in your game folder to reinstall or uninstall the mod.
+Run setup-tnoober.exe in your game folder to reinstall or un-install the mod.

 /////////////////